akka/akka/akka-docs/rst/java/persistence.rst

   persistent actor.
 A view itself does not journal new messages, instead, it updates internal state only from a persistent actor's replicated message stream.

-* *Streams*: Messages written by a persistent actor can be published in compliance with the `Reactive Streams`_ specification.
-  Only those messages that are explicitly requested from downstream persistent actors are actually pulled from a persistent actor's journal.

 * *UntypedPersistentActorAtLeastOnceDelivery*: To send messages with at-least-once delivery semantics to destinations, also in case of sender and receiver JVM crashes.